TheGrayFrost/smartKT/PROJDESC.md

 		- sourcefile: holds the .c file for each .o
 		- objectfile: holds the .o file for each .c
 1. A_clang.xml: information parsed using clang, kept in XML format
-2. A.calls: information about functions calls
+2. A.calls.temp: information about functions calls
-	- Header: FILENAME	LINENUM	FUNCNAME	CALLNODEID	CALLEXPR
+	- Header: FILENAME	LINENUM	FUNCNAME	CALLNODEID
-	- for each call expression in A.c it keeps
+	- for each function call in A.c it keeps
 		- the filename (the call maybe inside some included header file)
 		- the start line number
 		- the function name
 		- the clang nodeid for that function call
+3. A.calls.tokens: information about functions calls
+	- Header: FILENAME	LINENUM	FUNCNAME	CALLNODEID	CALLEXPR
-		- the call expression (eg: addonemore(2*p))
+	- adds the source call expression to the call nodes in A.calls.temp (Callexpr might look like addonemore(2\*p))
+	- for function calls arising from macro expansions, it contains the expression pre-expansion i.e. as it will be found in the source code
+	- used for linking call expressions at runtime to the source code, using source location information
-3. A.funcargs: information about functions signatures
+4. A.funcargs: information about functions signatures
 	- Header: FILENAME	FUNCNODEID	FUNCNAME	NARGS	ARGTYPE*	RETTYPE
 	- for each function definition in A.c it keeps
 		- the filename (the definition maybe inside some included header file)
 		- clang nodeid for definition
 		- function name
 		- number of arguments
-		- tab separated list of argument types (eg: FILE *restrict	const char *restrict	int)
+		- tab separated list of argument types (eg: FILE \*restrict<tab>const char \*restrict<tab>int)
 		- return type
+	- used for tracing values of function arguments and returns at runtime
-4. A.dd: the dwarfdump info section from A.o
+5. A_dd.xml: the dwarfdump info section from A.o
 	- for each symbol (variable or function) in A.c
 		- contains static source information like its type, line number
 		- contains static compile information like its size